OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Test the button

-Save all of your changes and run `npm start` via the command prompt, if the server isn't already running.
+Save all of your changes and run `npm start` from the command prompt, if the server isn't already running.
 Then complete the following steps to test the **Insert gist** button.

 1. Open Outlook and compose a new message.